 Valentine’s Day is in just about a week.
 Greg reminded me of this a few days ago.
 “We don’t usually do much to celebrate it, do we?”
 I said to him.
 “Sure we do,” he replied back, “we always mark the occasion and do something special together.”
 Oops, he’s right!
 And, often, I’m caught unawares.
 Hence the forgetfulness about the holiday!
 But not this year!
-I made both Greg and my son Alexander a Valentine’s Day gift that didn’t take too much time or money.
+I made both Greg and my Alexa a Valentine’s Day gift that didn’t take too much time or money.
 I got most of what I needed for this project from Dollar Tree (I just love this store!).
 This DIY dry erase board is so easy to make, and you can personalize it with a simple printable or two.
+This is so simple that I have made a dry erase board to go into my new command center!
 So let me show you how to make your own dry erase board!

 This is a post written by me about Dollar Tree and contains affiliate links.
 All opinions are genuine and my own.
 Please see my disclosure policy.

 - A Special Moments Narrow-Edge Black Plastic Photo Frames, 8×10 in.

 - Inc. Magnetic Fine-Point Dry-Erase Markers, 3-ct.
 Packs

 - A piece of scrapbook paper or a personalized, printed sheet of paper (the “i love you because” printable (Design #15) is available for free in my Resource Library)

 - Scissors (they sell these at the Dollar Tree if you need ’em!)

 - A magnet (optional) — I used a strong neodymium magnet, but do not use these if you have small children who might swallow the battery because they are dangerous

 DIY Dry Erase Board Step-by-Step Tutorial